enesbcs/Shelly_MQTT/README.md

  - Shelly Gas
  - Shelly Motion
  - Shelly Plus H&T (by setting MQTT prefix to `shellies`)

-**I can only support devices that i have.
-Thank you for your understanding.**

 *Power consumption can be enabled in the plugin settings page manually, it's an optional feature without any further support